ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ```
 {: screen}

-### Creating a file share with a mount target from the CLI
+## Creating a file share with a mount target from the CLI
 {: #fs-create-share-target-cli}
+{: cli}

 You can create a file share with one or more mount targets in one step by using the `ibmcloud is share-create` command.
 You need to provide the zone name, the [file share profile](/docs/vpc?topic=vpc-file-storage-profiles), the file share size, and the IOPS.
 You can also specify a name, user tags, and even the initial owner UID.
 To create the mount target, you need to provide the mount target information in JSON format.

-#### Creating a zonal file share with a mount target with security group access mode
+### Creating a zonal file share with a mount target with security group access mode
 {: #fs-create-zonal-share-target-sg-cli}

 The following example shows how to create a zonal file share with 500 GB capacity and 2000 IOPS in the `us-south-1` zone.
 The file share is tagged with `env:dev` and has security group access control mode.
 The file share can be mounted on authorized virtual servers by using the mount target `my-new-mount-target`.